lewis-r-white/QuantAQ_ghana/README.md

    Only include timestamps where at least 10 monitors were active, to ensure stability of the fleet average.

 4. **Run Regressions**
    For each monitor, run a linear regression comparing its readings to the fleet average.
 Store the slope, intercept, RMSE, and MAE.
+The function `apply_regression()` in [`compare_fleet_regression`](https://github.com/lewis-r-white/QuantAQ/blob/main/src/compare_fleet_regression.R) facilitates this.

 5. **Apply Correction**
    Use the regression equation to adjust each monitor’s community deployment readings: